Astrantia maxima (masterwort)

-The Zellerbach Garden
+The Zellerbach Garden of Perennials

 June to July is the perfect time of year to appreciate the full, colorful splendor of the Jennie B. Zellerbach Garden of Perennials, the breathtaking western-most focal point of the dramatic axis across the Garden from the Main Gate.
 Anchoring the west end of this major east-west axial vista, the Jennie B. Zellerbach Garden is one of the most prominent and architecturally important gardens at San Francisco Botanical Garden.
 Curator Don Mahoney says, "This is the best-looking year yet for the area up the steps and through the arbor toward the back.
 It's exploding with color right now."

 Established in 1966 by past San Francisco Botanical Garden Society Board President, Jane Coney, in honor of her grandmother, Jennie B. Zellerbach, the first garden was designed by Ed Williams, a principal of Eckbo, Dean, Austin & Williams (EDAW).
 His design included a huge Torrey pine that shaded the garden, greatly influencing what plants would thrive there.
 After the Torrey and other large trees fell, the exposure and growing conditions became quite different.
 The garden was redesigned in 2001 by Herb Schaal, a protégé of Ed Williams.
 As Jennie so loved pastel-colored perennials, this remained an emphasis in the redesign which included three arbors, several stone columns and the installation of ADA walkways.